 The History of MCC, Inc.

-MCC, Inc. began in 1926 as the R.M.
-Murphy Construction Company with Robert and Mary Murphy quarrying the land behind their farm located in Oneida, Wisconsin.
+MCC, Inc. began as the R.M.
+Murphy Construction Company, with Robert and Mary Murphy quarrying the land behind their farm located in Oneida, Wisconsin.

-On March 29, 1946, Robert and Mary’s eldest son, Orville, joined them and formed the corporation known as Murphy Construction Company.
-It was also in 1946 when Orville and his father went into the concrete business with their first ready-mix plant located in New London.
+On March 29, 1946, Robert and Mary’s along with their eldest son, Orville, formed the corporation known as Murphy Construction Company.
+Also in 1946, Orville and his father went into the concrete business with their first ready-mix plant located in New London.